Simo Hosio: We need solutions that are useful and fun

 Hosio and his team are working under the GenZ ‘co-creation’ cluster.
 The main starting point of that strategic profiling theme is that when designing innovative technologies, it is crucial to involve people from various backgrounds in the creation process, because better solutions are formed that way.

 A quest for human-centric approaches

 Hosio mentions that the most rewarding aspect of working in GenZ has been the ability to meet and network with other people.
-More specifically, Hosio points to the cross-disciplinary nature of GenZ.
+More specifically, Hosio points to the multidisciplinary nature of GenZ.
 Being able to glimpse at the other researchers’ worlds, as Hosio puts it, has been fascinating for him.
-According to Hosio, GenZ has overall been the driving force for interdisciplinary networking.
+According to Hosio, GenZ has overall been the driving force for multidisciplinary networking.

-In terms of the core GenZ themes, Hosio thinks that GenZ is at the roots of all his work – understanding the effects of digitalization on future generations is an unavoidable, ubiquitous theme.
+In terms of the core GenZ themes, Hosio thinks that GenZ is at the roots of all his work – understanding the effects of digitalisation on future generations is an unavoidable, ubiquitous theme.

 From a more philosophical point of view, Hosio sees the value of GenZ in providing human-centric approaches to everyday challenges with technology.

 Hosio identifies one core challenge in the modern world: the repertoire of endless choices.
 Trying to decide which digital service one ought to buy might take weeks.
 In addition to that, people may use several different communication channels which oblige them to be available 24/7.
 In short, the endless choices and the numerous different software cause people to feel restless.

 It is no doubt that solutions to improve people’s mental health in the digital era are needed.
 In GenZ's terms, future solutions with human-centric approaches need to be developed.

 To help people deal with restlessness, Hosio would like to use crowdsourcing as means of obtaining people’s collective views of mental health and insights into the ways to live more peaceful lives.